-all classroom instruction at the IBS is in English; however, IBS does not provide English language or English as a Second Language instruction or services, all immigration and visa issues are handled by the Graduate Theological Union Admissions Office, address and telephone numbers above.
+All classroom instruction at the IBS is in English; however, IBS does not provide English language or English as a Second Language instruction or services.

+All immigration and visa issues are handled by the Graduate Theological Union Admissions Office.

 II.C.
-Guidelines for Completing Program
+GUIDELINES FOR COMPLETING PROGRAM